rapidsai/build-planning/docs/docs/packaging.md

 Typically, recipe `build.sh` scripts simply invoke the repository's top-level build.sh script with a specific set of arguments.
 This allows both Python and C++ conda packages to follow the same process and simply request that the top-level `build.sh` script build the right package.

-Starting with CUDA 12, [the entire CUDA toolkit is available from conda-forge](https://github.com/conda-forge/staged-recipes/issues/21382) (Note: link to conda-forge CUDA docs when they are available).
+Starting with CUDA 12, [the entire CUDA toolkit is available from conda-forge](https://github.com/conda-forge/staged-recipes/issues/21382) (TODO: link to conda-forge CUDA docs when they are available).
 Therefore, RAPIDS packages rely entirely on those packages, with the main exception being that the host system must have the CUDA driver library installed.
 Prior to CUDA 12, the CTK experience on conda was fragmented, with the [`cudatoolkit`](https://anaconda.org/conda-forge/cudatoolkit) conda-forge package being the most commonly used in the ecosystem while the more officially supported packages on the nvidia channel had a different structure, and neither provided compilers.
 RAPIDS recipes have conditional logic littered throughout to support both CUDA 11 and CUDA 12 builds.